 Biodegradable materials are those that decompose through microorganisms like bacteria and fungi, and unfortunately, ABS plastic is not biodegradable.

 They claim that the final compost product will be inferior or low quality.
-And, it actually takes a very long time for material labeled as biodegradable plastic to decompose naturally in the environment.
+And, it actually takes a very long time for materials labeled as biodegradable plastic to decompose naturally in the environment.

 So, yes ABS plastic is considered to be “recyclable”, in the sense that you can heat the plastic and use it again.
 Along with its advantageous properties, it has several disadvantages.
 ABS plastic degrades and scratches easily.